zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    event replaying.

-   :nt: The time to which to set "network time".
+   :param nt: The time to which to set "network time".

    :returns: The timestamp of the packet processed.